 - Current analytical methods for measuring PFAS

 - Locations of potential significant PFAS releases in Utah, including areas where aqueous film-forming (firefighting) foams are/were applied repeatedly or industries that use significant quantities of PFAS in their process or products

 - Other potential exposure sources

-The workgroup has completed its development of a strategy for evaluating PFAS in Utah and is currently accepting public comment through November 6th, 2020.
-In addition, the first phase of monitoring drinking water wells is currently underway and the sampling analysis plan can be found below.
+The workgroup has completed its development of a strategy for evaluating PFAS in Utah and accepted comments from the public.
+The final version of the plan and response to comments are provided below.
+In addition, the sampling analysis plan for the first phase of monitoring drinking water wells is also provided.

 - Reconnaissance Plan for Per and Polyfluoroalkyl Substances (PFAS) in Utah (1.9 MB)